Seán Russell: Early life

 Born John Angelo Russell at 41 Lower Buckingham Street, Dublin, in 1893, he was one of the ten children of James Russell, a clerk, and Mary L'Estrange, both of whom were originally from County Westmeath.

 Irish revolutionary period

 Russell joined the Irish Volunteers in 1913.
-He participated in the 1916 Easter Rising as an officer in Dublin Brigade's 2nd Battalion, under Thomas MacDonagh.
+He participated in the 1916 Easter Rising as the section commander in Dublin Brigade's 2nd Battalion E Company, under Thomas MacDonagh.
+During the Rising he fought at the Metropole Hotel where he was appointed second-in-command by Oscar Traynor.
 Following the Rising he was interned in Frongoch and Knutsford.
+He joined the Irish Republican Army in 1919.

-After the Irish War of Independence began, he was attached to the IRA General Headquarters Staff (GHQ) and became IRA Director of Munitions in 1920.
+After the Irish War of Independence began, he was attached to the IRA General Headquarters Staff and became IRA Director of Munitions in 1920 following the death of Peadar Clancy.
+Prior to this he was Vice-Brigadier of the Dublin Brigade, again appointed by Oscar Traynor.
+Russell was involved in the planning of the execution of the Cairo Gang which took place on Bloody Sunday, 1920.

 During the Irish Civil War, he fought against the Anglo-Irish Treaty with the Anti-Treaty IRA.
 Russell was interned along with Ernie O'Malley (the assistant chief of staff of the Anti-Treaty IRA during the Irish Civil War) in the Curragh Camp and was released on 17 July 1924, well over a year after the end of hostilities.
-In 1925, after the civil war, he was jailed in Mountjoy Prison but escaped on 25 November in a breakout he helped organise.
+During his imprisonment he undertook a 41 day hunger strike In 1925, after the civil war, he was jailed in Mountjoy Prison but escaped on 25 November in a breakout he helped organise.